Puget Sound Energy's management team works closely with our board of directors to deliver your energy future.

 Senior Vice President, Chief Customer Officer

-Phil Bussey is senior vice president and Chief Customer Officer for Puget Sound Energy, Washington state’s oldest local utility, which serves 1.1 million electric customers and more than 750,000 natural gas customers in 11 counties.
+Phil Bussey is senior vice president and chief customer officer for Puget Sound Energy, Washington state's oldest local utility, which serves 1.1 million electric customers and more than 790,000 natural gas customers in 10 counties.

 Bussey's responsibilities include leadership of PSE's customer solutions, corporate affairs, federal government relations and state government relations activities.

-With more than 25 years experience in building and maintaining strong partnerships with community, government and consumer leaders, Bussey will be in charge of driving customer-focused strategies at PSE.
+With more than 25 years experience in building and maintaining strong partnerships with community, government and consumer leaders, Bussey is in charge of driving customer-focused strategies at PSE.

 Prior to that, Bussey was president of the Washington Roundtable, a public policy and advocacy group composed of chief executive officers of major companies throughout the state.